 A problem shared is a problem halved and strong relationships are important for your emotional wellbeing.
 Studying can be a stressful time and this is where leaning on your friends and family for support can be key.

 Building good relationships will give you an opportunity to share experiences and emotions – good and bad.
-So take the time to try and bond with your family, even if it is just to have dinner together in the evening.
-And when you give yourself a break from studying, spend it with those friends you don’t get to see very often.
+So take the time to try and bond with your family when you can.
+And when you’re taking a study break, why not catch up with those friends you don’t get to speak to very often.

 Remember – you’re never alone.
 When you’re a student with Eagle, you can reach out to your mentor whenever you like.
 And if they haven’t heard from you in a while, they’ll get in touch to see how you’re getting on.
 As well as that, you can also join the Eagle Education Buddies Facebook Group, where you’ll always find someone in a similar situation who’ll be there to lend an ear.